 Late payments, or missing ones, are not only frustrating but also potentially ruinous to business relationships.
-Small businesses in the UK are, on average, paid 21 days late, and late invoice payments are harming young US businesses too.
+Small businesses in the UK are, on average, paid 21 days late.
 So here are 10 tips for getting your invoices paid on time, every time.

 1. Be polite